-In July 2020 we called Coventry people together to reflect on the pandemic so far and talk about what they wanted to happen next.
+Towards the end of the first pandemic lockdown in 2020, we called Coventry people together online to reflect and talk about what they wanted to happen next.
 Things felt strange but hopeful.

-155 people showed up online.
+155 people showed up that Saturday in July.
 People worried that the strong sense of community spirit was wavering.
 They considered three things:

 - Poverty and inequality

 We captured their ideas and examples of action to help make our place more resilient for the future and the challenges ahead.
 Download the first summit report here.